Virginia Tech® home

 Microplastics - Double-Edged Sword: Can we design pastics whose structures respond to their environment?

 Plastics in Your Body: "Take me into the cell!
-Don't kill me!"
+Don't kill me!

 Deborah Berhanu